argonne-lcf/ALCF_Hands_on_HPC_Workshop/aiTestbeds/Cerebras/README.md

 pip install numpy==1.23.4
 ```

-## Clone the Cerebras modelzoo
+## Clone Cerebras modelzoo

-We use example from [Cerebras Modelzoo repository](https://github.com/Cerebras/modelzo) for this hands-on.
+We use example from [Cerebras Modelzoo repository](https://github.com/Cerebras/modelzoo) for this hands-on.
 Clone the modezoo repository.
 ```bash
 mkdir ~/R_1.9.1